-Topic Description Examples Shields or other physical barriers Install shields or other physical barriers around work locations to minimize contact among workers and/or the public
+Topic Description Examples Shields or other physical barriers Install shields or other physical barriers around work locations to minimize contact among workers and/or the public NYCT: Installing plexiglass barriers in subway work locations, bus depots, and central maintenance facilities

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-Topic Description Examples NYCT: Installing plexiglass barriers in subway work locations, bus depots, and central maintenance facilities 2.
-Service changes Change services provided to reduce or eliminate worker and public direct interaction NEW San Diego Metropolitan Transit System: Fares checked at station platforms instead of on vehicles 3.
-Visual cues Install visual cues, such as stickers or tape, to remind workers and/or the public to maintain physical separation CTA: Installing floor decals on platforms to encourage physical distancing Miami-Dade: Installed floor decals on platforms to encourage physical distancing Transport for London: Instituted one-way pedestrian flow measures in depots and control centers to support physical distancing 4.
-Scheduling Set schedules that reduce the number of workers in a space at one time MBTA: Divided operating teams in two and rotating staff between its main and backup Rail Operations Control Center to allow each facility to be cleaned and disinfected when not in use NYCT: Construction crew work is staggered to reduce the number of workers in a specific location at one time and Staggered work hours
+Topic Description Examples 2.
+Service changes Change services provided to reduce or eliminate worker and public direct interaction San Diego Metropolitan Transit System: Fares checked at station platforms instead of on vehicles 3.
+Visual cues Install visual cues, such as stickers or tape, to remind workers and/or the public to CTA: Installing floor decals on platforms to encourage physical distancing maintain physical separation Miami-Dade: Installed floor decals on platforms to encourage physical distancing Transport for London: Instituted one-way pedestrian flow measures in depots and control centers to support physical distancing 4.
+Scheduling Set schedules that reduce the number of workers in a space at one time MBTA: Divided operating teams in two and rotating staff between its main and backup Rail Operations Control Center to allow each facility to be cleaned and disinfected when not in use NYCT: Construction crew work is staggered to reduce the number of workers in a specific location at one time and Staggered work hours to ensure that no more than 15-percent of office workers are in the offices at any one time

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.

-Topic Description Examples to ensure that no more than 15-percent of office workers are in the offices at any one time 5.
-Access to shared spaces Reduce or eliminate access to non-critical shared spaces NYCT: Reduced capacity in breakrooms and meeting rooms Regional Transportation Commission Washoe: Construction workers eat meals separately, avoid common-use water coolers, and have access to portable bathroom units with wash basins and soap Reduce or eliminate in-person meetings NEW DART: No longer holding in-person meetings 6.
-Teleworking Permit or require workers to work from home as appropriate NEW Heart of Iowa Regional Transit Agency: All office employees, including dispatch, work remotely Metro Bus: All administrative staff work remotely NYCT: Construction crews using an internal phone application to track progress and using a GoPro camera to monitor progress and inspect work remotely and Non-essential personnel work from home
+То pic Description Examples 5.
+Access to shared spaces Reduce or eliminate access to non-critical shared spaces NYCT: Reduced capacity in breakrooms and meeting rooms Regional Transportation Commission Washoe: Construction workers eat meals separately, avoid common-use water coolers, and have access to portable bathroom units with wash basins and soap Reduce or eliminate in-person meetings DART: No longer holding in-person meetings 6.
+Teleworking Permit or require workers to work from home as appropriate Heart of Iowa Regional Transit Agency: All office employees, including dispatch, work remotely Metro Bus: All administrative staff work remotely NYCT: Construction crews using an internal phone application to track progress and using a GoPro camera to monitor progress and inspect work remotely and Non-essential personnel work from home

-\ In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.
+^{} In some cases, transit agency websites may not include specific information about their COVID-19 recovery efforts and news articles are used for informational purposes.